Looking for the perfect Korean tea to start your day or unwind in the afternoon?

 You can find teas made of bamboo, pine needles, lotus, dandelion and even mushrooms.
 There’s a Korean tea for everyone whether you enjoy it at home with friends or at a charming tea house (Nothing beats a warm cup of green tea after a trip to a Korean spa!).

 Tea has been a big part of Korean life for centuries.
-It’s not just about drinking but also enjoying the moment with family and friends while sharing stories.
+It’s not just about drinking but also enjoying time with family and friends while sharing stories.
 It also makes a great gift!

 Korean tea is known for its flavor and health benefits.